RahulVadhyar/rahulvadhyar.github.io/_tabs/about.md

 Over the years, I have picked up a solid understanding of the basics of Machine Learning and Deep learning and hvae gained experience in using various frameworks and libraries such as tensorflow and pytorch.
 I also take interest in computer graphics and have knowledge in Vulkan, GLFW, OpenGL, and GLSL.

 Apart from my college studies, I have done an internship at Crowd Wisdom Trading for 11 months and have passed the official Tensorflow developer certification exam in 2022.
-I have done many projects such as Scene Understanding, Don't Slouch, Hilichurl to English Translator, Pet Emotion Detection and Replication in Metaverse etc.
+I have developed many projects such as Scene Understanding, Don't Slouch, Hilichurl to English Translator, Pet Emotion Detection and Replication in Metaverse etc.

 Personally, I daily drive Fedora Linux with the KDE Plasma desktop environment.
 When I am free, I tend to work on my projects or learn new things.
 I also like to rice (customize) my desktop and make it look good.